rahulvenugopal/haveyoumetrahul/content/research/WorkSoFar/index.en.md

 neuroscience, psychiatry, technology, and contemplative science to understand the shifts of selfhood and their impact on mental health.

+> Foundations

+My professional journey began with a mediocre, boring technical education in a private college where I did not learn anything!
+I took a break year post Tech figuring out life.
+It turned my world upside down and landed me in a decent institute for a masters.
+I would say that I learned B Tech and M Tech together in 2 years!
+I loved working in the domain of neurotechnology building brain computer interfaces for stroke patients.
+The research focused on Brain-Computer Interface (BCI) applications for clinical rehabilitation, specifically investigating the feasibility of using Motor Imagery (MI) EEG features to predict movement intentions in patients with hemiplegia.
+By collecting EEG data during left versus right-hand motor imagery, the study demonstrated that imagery-related desynchronization from frontal sensors could reliably predict intended hand movement.

 > The Quiet Mind: Contemplative Science & Non-Linear Dynamics

 During my MPhil research at NIMHANS and subsequent collaborations, I moved